Header-banner-FigsBiodiversity.jpg

 Fig Trees Thrive In Diverse Environments

 This unique ability to reproduce across long distances has given the fig tremendous adaptability.
-With solitary fig plants still able to reproduce, figs have radiated throughout the natural world; evolving into hundreds of unique species suited to a variety of environmental niches.
+With solitary fig plants still able to reproduce, figs have radiated throughout the natural world, evolving into hundreds of unique species suited to many environmental niches.
 Ficus, the fig genus, comprises more than 850 species, making it one of the world’s most varied plant families.

-Figs come in all shapes and sizes and have been found in some of the most remote corners of our Earth; from mountaintops and rainforests to deserts and volcanic islands.
-They can be woody trees, shrubs or vines.2 Some species, known as giant banyans, grow to be so large, a single plant can be mistaken for an entire forest.
+Figs come in all shapes and sizes and have been found in some of the most remote corners of our Earth, from mountaintops and rainforests to deserts and volcanic islands.
+They can be woody trees, shrubs or vines.2 Some species, known as giant banyans, grow to be so large that a single plant can be mistaken for an entire forest.
 The largest specimen of which grows in India, spanning over four acres.
-The plant’s canopy is so expansive, it’s said 20,000 people could stand beneath it.3
+The plant’s canopy is so expansive it’s said 20,000 people could stand beneath it.3

 How Fig Trees Support Biodiversity